 Cxemcast 020 – Inga Mauer

-Russian DJ, who regularly travels to Europe to play, is a rare thing.
-Basically, the situation is the opposite.
+A Russian DJ regularly traveling to Europe and playing there is pretty rare.
+Usually it’s rather the opposite.
 How did you come to this?

-Well, somehow I was drifted to this point, love for music drifted me.
-I can’t come up with another answer.
+Well, somehow I was drifted to this point by the love for music I guess.
+I don’t see another way to answer this question.

-Tell us about working in Clone.
-What is it all about and what is your role there?
+Tell us about your work at Clone.
+What is it, and what’s your role there?

-This is a Dutch organization consisting of a label with several sublabels, vinyl store and a distribution company, well-known in the music world.
-It specializes mainly in electronic music.
-My duties... can’t list everything out of a sudden, there’s a lot of them.
-It's a whole factory.
-In addition, all the time I have to communicate with people.
-I’m learning Dutch, gonna pass exams soon...
+It is a Dutch organization consisting of a label with several sub-labels, a vinyl store and a distribution company, it is well-known in the music world.
+Clone specializes mainly in electronic music.
+My duties... can’t list everything at once, there’s a lot of them.
+In fact it's a whole factory.
+Also I have to communicate with people all the time.
+I’m learning Dutch now, gonna pass the exams soon...

-Does the demand for DJs and producers from Eastern Europe (in our case with Ukraine and Russia) really exist or is an artificial hype that we created ourselves?
+Is there really a demand for DJs and producers from Eastern Europe (in our case with Ukraine and Russia) or is an artificial hype that we created ourselves?

-Are talking about someone in particular?
+Are you talking about someone in particular?
 I don’t see any hype.
 I have three friends who are popular and demanded artists.
-However, not because they originate from Eastern Europe, but because they work constantly like horses.
+However, not because they originate from Eastern Europe, but because they work like horses 24/7.

-What is the difference between parties abroad and here?
-Tell us about your best party.
+What is the difference between parties here and abroad?
+Tell us about your best party ever.

-I grew up on the music of the Dutch label Bunker, knew everything about everyone: how extravagant techno parties in basements were held in 90’s, how everyone merged into a single musical energetic-narcotic ball.
-I felt that this is something special, mysterious, something not meant for everyone - for the chosen or whatever...
-My childhood dream was to get there, to see at least with one eye all this madness.
+I grew up on the music produced by the Dutch label Bunker, knew everything about everyone: how the extravagant techno parties were held in basements during the 90’s, how everyone fused into a single musical energetic-narcotic ball.
+I felt that this was something special, mysterious, something not meant for everyone, but for the chosen or what...
+My childhood dream was to get there, to at least catch a glimpse of all this madness.
 The dream came true, but in another way – I am now playing at these parties.
-Moreover, all my childhood idols turned into close friends and colleagues.
+Moreover, all my childhood idols became my close friends and colleagues.
 However, Bunker parties can’t be compared to any other European, especially Russian, event.
 This is something else.
-They have remained secret, as it is fancied to say – closed, up until nowadays, without any announcements in social networks.
-Label chief personally sends letters via mail or passes a piece of A4 size invitation (with a ballad in Old French language, for example).
-On the day you see a huge crowd (!) of people who came from different cities and countries specially to become a part of this madness.
+They have retained the secrecy, up until now they stay closed, as they say – with no announcements in social networks.
+The label’s chief sends letters via mail personally or passes a piece of A4 size invitation (with a ballad in Old French language, for example).
+On the day of the event you see a huge crowd (!) of people coming from different cities and countries just to participate in this madness.
 Yes, it really is insanity.
 You forget who you are, what you are wearing and even who you came there with.
-There's only music, love and strobe working as hell.
+There's only music, love and the strobe working as hell.

 Speaking of other parties, they don’t differ much.
-Everywhere I feel very happy because I meet wonderful people with whom I have fun and dance until the morning.
-Many of them have become my friends and often come to see me at other parties, but in different countries, and we irresistibly have fun as well.
-With some we become bounded with working relationships and create projects together.
+Everywhere I go I feel very happy, because I meet wonderful people and we have fun and dance till morning.
+Many of them have become my friends and they often come to see me at other parties in different countries, and we impetuously have fun likewise.
+With some we connect in working relationships and create projects together.

 They were held in Russia and Germany.
-Now they are in the woods, on vacations.
+Now it’s in the woods, on vacations.

-I’ve heard often that in St. Petersburg there were no clubs at all until recently - either bars or separate parties.
-What can you say about Petersburg’s night culture: how it is developing now, is something interesting going on?
+I’ve repeatedly heard that until recently in St. Petersburg there were no clubs at all - either bars or separate parties.
+What can you say about Petersburg’s nightlife culture: how it is developing now, is something interesting going on?

-I know a little about the current situation, I don’t live in St. Petersburg for more than a year.
-Know just from pictures, but it looks worthy!
-However, the stories about absence of clubs are lies.
-I can answer this question: until recently, there was no trend for good electronic music, that's what.
-Now St. Petersburg’s various crowds merged into one, I am unspeakably happy regarding that.
-Clubs have always been there, parties with worthy artists as well, just there was simply no universal attention to them.
+I know little about the current situation, I don’t live in St. Petersburg for more than a year now.
+I only know it from pictures, but it looks worthy!
+However, the stories about the absence of clubs are lies.
+I’d answer this way: until recently, there was no trend for good electronic music, that's what.
+Now various crowds of St. Petersburg have merged into one, I am unspeakably happy about that.
+Clubs have always been there, as well as parties with worthy artists, it’s just that there was no universal attention to them.